GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-experimentation/README.md

 - BigQuery Dataset for platform and component logs for resources under the `Testing` folder

-    - Table expiration (milliseconds) configurable via setters.yaml
+    - Table expiration (in milliseconds) configurable via setters.yaml

         ```yaml
         defaultTableExpirationMs: 31536000000
         ```

-- Organizational log sink for Security Logs (Cloud Audit and Access Transparency logs)
+- Organizational log sinks for Security Logs (Cloud Audit and Access Transparency logs)

     - Include all child resources is enabled: